Sobolev spaces with non-isotropic dilations and square functions of Marcinkiewicz type: Introduction

 under certain conditions.
 Theorem \ref{thm7} is proved by Corollary \ref{inverse} in Section \ref{s2}, which is a result on the invertibility of Fourier multipliers homogeneous of degree $0$ with respect to $\delta_t^*$ generalizing \cite[Corollary $2.6$]{Sa4} to the case of general homogeneity.
 Corollary \ref{inverse} will follow from a more general result (Theorem \ref{thm6}).

 Here we review some recent developments of the theory related to the results given in this note after the article \cite{AMV} (see also the remarks at the end of this note).
-Theorems A and B were extended to the weighted Sobolev spaces in \cite{Sa2} by applying a theorem in \cite{Sa} for the boundedness of Littlewood-Paley functions $g_\psi$ in \eqref{lpopeu} on the weighted $L^p$ spaces, which is partly a special case of Theorem \ref{thm5} in Section \ref{s2}.
+Theorem A was generalized to the weighted Sobolev spaces by \cite{HL}.
+Also, Theorems A and B were extended to the weighted Sobolev spaces in \cite{Sa2} by applying a theorem in \cite{Sa} for the boundedness of Littlewood-Paley functions $g_\psi$ in \eqref{lpopeu} on the weighted $L^p$ spaces, which is partly a special case of Theorem \ref{thm5} in Section \ref{s2}.
 In \cite{Sa2} it was shown that the theorem of \cite{Sa} is particularly suitable for handling the square functions in Theorem \ref{thm3} above for the case of the Euclidean structures (with the Euclidean norm and the ordinary dilation).
 Some results of \cite{Sa2} were generalized in \cite{Sa4} by introducing the function class $\mathcal M^\alpha$ and by proving the weighted $L^p$ norm equivalence between $g_\psi(f)$ in \eqref{lpopeu} and $f$, part of which was not included in \cite{Sa}; the estimates in \eqref{eee1.20} in the case of the Euclidean structures for sufficiently large class of $\psi$ and $p\in (1, \infty)$, $w\in A_p$ were absent from \cite{Sa}.
 In \cite{Sa5} and \cite{Sa4}, discrete parameter versions of Littlewood-Paley functions $g_\psi(f)$ in \eqref{lpopeu} of the form

 are also considered to characterize the Sobolev spaces.
 See also \cite{HL} and \cite{Sa6} for applications of the square function

 in the theory of Sobolev spaces.

 In Section \ref{s4}, we shall establish another characterization of the Sobolev spaces $W^{\alpha,p}_w$ similar to Theorem \ref{thm1} (Theorem \ref{thm4.2}), which is novel even in the case of the Euclidean structures.
 In Theorem \ref{thm1}, the averaging operator $\dashint_{B}f$ is used to define the square function $B_\alpha(f)$ in \eqref{cevv2} which is applied to characterize $W^{\alpha,p}_w$ for $\alpha\in (0, 2)$.
 In Theorem \ref{thm4.2} we shall extend the range of $\alpha$ by introducing square functions which are defined with repeated uses of averaging operation.